Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Results

 Across all metrics, both models' performance deteriorates (even in normalized terms) as PM$_{2.5}$ increases.
 The large RMSD values and small $R^2$ values indicate that both models struggle to capture high values of PM$_{2.5}$, which in this validation set are primarily due to wildfire smoke.
 Indeed, at high PM$_{2.5}$ concentrations, the estimates from both models are effectively uncorrelated with the smoke monitor observations.
 Compared to the smoke monitor observations, the only metric in Table \ref{tab: main-metrics} for which the Di estimates clearly outperform the Reid estimates is the overall mean ratio (which, as mentioned above, is heavily impacted by discrepancies at lower levels of PM$_{2.5}$ as measured by the smoke monitors).

-A result that is harder to interpret is that for high PM$_{2.5}$, both models' spatial correlations and the Di model's temporal correlation are negative, which indicates that higher monitor observations are linearly associated with lower model estimates.
-Spatially, negative correlation could be due to the aforementioned issue with the majority of EPA monitors (on which both models were trained) being placed in more urban areas with higher background PM$_{2.5}$ while the majority of wildfires and smoke monitors are located in more rural areas.
-Negative temporal correlation (as seen in the Di estimates) might be due to the time it takes for wildfire smoke to travel away from the fire area and be measured by EPA monitors in other areas.
-However, these spatial and temporal correlation values have relatively small magnitudes, so we caution against over-interpreting these results.
+A result that is harder to interpret is that for high PM$_{2.5}$, both models' temporal correlations are negative (-0.09 for the Di estimates and -0.04 for the Reid estimates), which indicates that higher monitor observations are linearly associated with lower model estimates.
+Negative temporal correlation could be due to the time it takes for wildfire smoke to travel away from a fire area and be measured by EPA monitors in other areas, the data from which constituted the majority of the training sets for the Di and Reid models.
+However, these temporal correlation values have relatively small magnitudes, so we caution against over-interpreting these results.

-Figure \ref{fig:WS-plots} shows pairwise normalized mean bias, median ratio, RMSD, $R^2$, and spatial and temporal correlations for the Di and Reid estimates and smoke monitor observations, stratified by level of monitor PM$_{2.5}$ and warm/cold season.
-Note that better agreement for each pair is indicated by normalized mean bias and RMSD values closer to zero, and median ratio, $R^2$, and (spatial or temporal) correlation values closer to one.
+Figure \ref{fig:WS-plots} shows pairwise normalized mean bias, median ratio, RMSD, correlation, and spatial and temporal correlations for the Di and Reid estimates and smoke monitor observations, stratified by level of monitor PM$_{2.5}$ and warm/cold season.
+Note that better agreement for each pair is indicated by normalized mean bias and RMSD values closer to zero, and median ratio, and (regular, spatial and temporal) correlation values closer to one.
 Clearly, there are more discrepancies between the three datasets as the level of PM$_{2.5}$ increases and as we move from warm to cold season.
 The generally worse accuracy of the model estimates in the cold season may have implications for studies investigating differential health impacts of wild and prescribed fires, because the latter mostly occur/have been increasingly occurring during what we are defining as the cold season \cite{baijnath-rodino_2022, ryan_2013}.
 Worse estimation accuracy for smoke during the cold season may also have implications for studies investigating health interaction effects between temperature and smoke (or PM$_{2.5}$ in general), for which there is already some evidence \cite{reid_2016, anenberg_2020}.